Glossary

 Script

-Compiled JavaScript code running on the runtime that handles device communication.
+Compiled JavaScript code running in the server's in-process runtime that handles device communication.
 Built from TypeScript entrypoints.

 Simulator